Learn all about your poll's general settings here.

-The name of your poll.
-We recommend making this something that is easy to remember like "Homepage Poll" or "Checkout Poll"
+The name of your survey.
+We recommend making this something that is easy to remember like "Homepage Survey" or "Checkout Survey"

-By default we show a percentage on the top right of how far you are within a poll.
+By default we show a percentage on the top right of how far you are within a survey.
 You can remove this by flipping the switch.

-When you create a poll, you are asked whether or not you want to show the poll on all pages.
-Generally, if you're not sure what this means or if you only have a single poll it's safe to just select Show on all pages.
+When you create a survey, you are asked whether or not you want to show the survey on all pages.
+Generally, if you're not sure what this means or if you only have a single survey it's safe to just select Show on all pages.

-If you select Show on all pages it means that this particular poll will show up all pages where your embed code is located.
+If you select Show on all pages it means that this particular survey will show up all pages where your embed code is located.

 If you chose to enter specific display rules, you have the following options: